Who are the trip leaders?

 Elizabeth is a rising sophomore majoring in History and minoring in Global Health.
 An active member of the Colorado College's sorority chapter Kappa Kappa Gamma, Elizabeth is happy to discuss Greek life with any students.
 Elizabeth believes that NSO is a defining experience as students transition into CC.
 "My leaders made our trip absolutely amazing, and fostered friendship and a love of service in all of us, and our group became incredibly close.
 I want to make sure that future freshman have an equally amazing (or even more amazing!)
 NSO experience.
 I want to make sure their first impression of CC is a great one and that their college career gets off to a fantastic start."

-Sawyer is a rising junior working towards a degree in Environmental Science and English.
+Sawyer is a rising senior working towards a degree in Environmental Science and English.
 Sawyer is excited to share his love and enthusiasm for the outdoors and for CC with the incoming class of 2017.
 His love for the environment has inspired him to join the ORC and to work for the Catamount Institute, a local sustainability organization.
-Sawyer wants to be the upperclassman connection to freshman to share, "share what I have for advice with them about the mistakes I made here, the things I've done right and be able to answer their questions all while instilling an excitement in them about the CC community and everything it has to offer."
+Sawyer wants to be an upperclassman connection with freshman to share, "what I have for advice about the mistakes I made, the things I've done right and be able to answer their questions all while instilling an excitement about the CC community and everything it has to offer."

 Amanda is a rising senior who is working towards a degree in Biology and Spanish.
 As a previous NSO leader, Amanda is excited to return to lead trips for the incoming class of 2017 for her last year.
 Amanda is looking forward to meeting new students and helping them with their transition into CC.
 Amanda believes that NSO is the positive common denominator for all students at CC.
 Welcome class of 2017!